 Eating Strawberries!
 Strawberries are rich in vitamin C and B vitamins like riboflavin, niacin, thiamine, and folate.

-The summer fruit also contains vitamin K, E, A, and other nutrients like calcium, phosphorus, magnesium, iron, and potassium.
+Summer fruit also contains vitamins K, E, A, and other nutrients like calcium, phosphorus, magnesium, iron, and potassium.

 With its rich profile of nutrients, the fruit is a healthy addition to your daily diet and can help with disease prevention.
 Here’s an overview of seven strawberry benefits and why you need a daily serving:

 Strawberries pack antioxidants, polyphenols, and anti-inflammatory compounds that can eliminate free radicals and boost your immunity against various ailments.

 The fruit is a good source of vitamin C, which protects you from heart disease, stroke, and inflammation.
 Humans can’t produce vitamin C naturally or store it in the body.

 You should take the vitamin through diet, so you need a daily serving of strawberries and other vitamin C-rich foods.